nirgeier/katacoda-scenarios/slides/md/Kubernetes/01-Introduction/0101-Kubernetes-overview.md

 * Secret can be stored in a volumes and we can declare specific secret volumes for serving sensitive data.
 * Secret can also be an environment variable
 * The content of the secret is stored in the etcd as plain text
-* In latest versions K8S added 'Key management store integration` for using encryption keys to encrypt sensitive data (ex.
-Azure key-vault)
 ---

 # Secrets Management
-* In latest versions K8S added 'Key management store integration` for using encryption keys to encrypt sensitive data (ex.
+* In latest versions K8S added `Key management store integration` for using encryption keys to encrypt sensitive data (ex.
 Azure key-vault)
-* In case we use 'Key management store integration` the data is encrypted before its being stored in the etcd
+* In case we use `Key management store integration` the data is encrypted before its being stored in the etcd
 ---
 # Pods lifecycle